Setting local plan policies for net zero buildings

 • Using targets based on % reductions on building regulations creates moving goalposts, as these are regularly updated.

 In response, local authorities and a consortium of technical experts (through LETI) have developed an evidenced policy approach using energy based metrics, which are designed to achieve net-zero buildings through securing highly energy efficient buildings and applying an energy hierarchy (so that any residual energy needs are met by onsite renewables).
 Three local authorities have successfully adopted such policies (Bath and North East Somerset, Cornwall and Central Lincolnshire).
-Many other authorities (we think up to 70) have invested considerable expertise and resources in evidence to support energy based metrics policies for their local plans (see table below).
+Many other authorities (we think up to 70) have invested considerable expertise and resources in evidence to support energy based metrics policies for their local plans.

 Current policy context

-13 December 2023 Written Ministerial Statement
+13 December 2023 Written Ministerial Statement (WMS)

 Through the inclusion of this, the WMS expresses a preference for policies to utilise the metrics used within building regulations, rather than energy based metrics.